 Defined contribution plans.
 The company sponsors a tax-qualified 401(k) savings plan for all associates as well as the Cincinnati Financial Corporation Top Hat Savings Plan, a deferred compensation plan for a select group of management or certain highly compensated associates.
 Fidelity Management Trust Company is the third-party administrator of the company's defined contribution plans.
 The company made no cash contributions to the 401(k) or Top Hat plans until September 2008.
 In connection with Retirement Plan changes effective September 1, 2008, the company began to match contributions to the 401(k) plan made by associates who are not members of the Retirement Plan, up to a maximum of 6 percent of the associate's annual cash compensation (salary and annual incentive compensation award).
-Participants in the Top Hat Savings Plan do not receive a matching contribution from the company unless their compensation level exceeds the maximum recognizable compensation under Section 401(a)(17) of the Internal Revenue Code, which for 2014 was \$260,000.
+Participants in the Top Hat Savings Plan do not receive a matching contribution from the company unless their compensation level exceeds the maximum recognizable compensation under Section 401(a)(17) of the Internal Revenue Code, which for 2015 was \$265,000.
 Contributions made by associates immediately vest, while company matching contributions vest after three years of service.
 Messrs.
 Johnston, Sewell and Hollenbeck participate in these defined contribution plans and receive company matches of contributions made in each up to the 6 percent maximum.
+Messrs.
+Scherer and Stoneburner also participate in these plans, but they do not receive the company match because they are participants in the defined benefit Retirement Plan and SERP.

 Compensation payable to the named executive officers may be deferred pursuant to the Top Hat Savings Plan.
 Under the Top Hat Savings Plan, highly compensated individuals as defined by the plan, including the named executive officers, may elect to defer a percentage of salary, any discretionary bonus and any annual incentive compensation, less the required withholdings.

 Deferral elections are made before the plan year for which compensation is to be deferred and are effective for the entire year.
 These elections generally may not be modified or terminated for that year.
 Compensation deferred by the named executive officer is credited to the individual's deferred compensation account maintained by the company.